1971 VFA Grand Final: Match report

+Scoreboard

 Protest

 The evening after the game, Preston club secretary Alf Rowe informed the VFA that the club would protest the result of the game; a formal protest was lodged on the morning of Monday 27 September.
 The basis of Preston's protest was that the free kick paid to Miller prior to the opening bounce was invalid, because umpire McMaster had not formally started the match when he paid it.
 Preston contended that Miller's goal should be removed from the scorecard, the final score amended to 92–92, and the premiership decided by a grand final replay the following Sunday.
 Preston did not at any stage attempt to argue that Leslie had not pushed Miller in the back, only that he should not have been penalised for doing so because the game had not yet started.

 The protest was heard by a meeting of the VFA Board of Management on the evening of Wednesday 29 September.
 The Board of Management had a total of 44 members, including two delegates from each of the 20 VFA clubs.